sneaky-potato/sneaky-potato/README.md

 ## 🥔 About Me

 - Graduated from IIT Kharagpur in 2024
-- Generalist programmer at the moment with some experience in cloud
+- I am interested in systems, linux, math and cloud native software
 - Trying to organize my mess [here](https://sneaky-potato.github.io/) 🚀

 ---